 All of our operations are conducted, and all of our assets are owned, by our operating companies, which are our subsidiaries.
-We intend to continue to conduct our operations at the operating companies and any future subsidiaries.
-Consequently, our cash flow and our ability to meet our obligations or make cash distributions depends upon the cash flow of our operating companies and any future subsidiaries, and the payment of funds by our operating companies and any future subsidiaries in the form of dividends or otherwise.
-The ability of our operating companies and any future subsidiaries to make any payments to us depends on their earnings, the terms of their indebtedness, including the terms of any credit facilities, or indentures, and legal restrictions regarding the transfer of funds.
+We intend to continue to conduct our operations at the operating company level.
+Consequently, our cash flow and our ability to meet our obligations or make cash distributions depends upon the cash flow of our operating companies, and the payment of funds by our operating companies in the form of dividends or otherwise.
+The ability of our operating companies to make any payments to us depends on their earnings, the terms of their indebtedness, including the terms of any credit facilities, or indentures, and legal restrictions regarding the transfer of funds.

 Our ability to service our debt and fund our planned capital expenditures and ongoing operations will depend on our ability to generate and increase cash flow, and our access to additional liquidity sources.
-Our ability to generate and increase cash flow is dependent on many factors, including:
+Our ability to generate and increase cash flow is dependent on many factors, including many of other risks described in this section entitled "Risk Factors".